-EAA has a wonderful team of qualified volunteers that will place your aircraft in your display area.
-Please make sure you thank them for all their hard work.
-Without them, things would not run as smoothly as they do.
+Who Places Your Aircraft In Your Site? - EAA has a wonderful team of qualified volunteers who will place your aircraft in your display area.
+Please be sure to thank them for all their hard work.
+Without them things would not run as smoothly as they do.